-A blood test can be used to check for low sodium levels.
+A blood test can check for low sodium levels.
 Even if you’re not experiencing symptoms of low blood sodium, your doctor may order a basic metabolic panel.
 This tests the amounts of electrolytes and minerals in your blood.
 A basic metabolic panel is often part of a routine physical.
 It may identify low blood sodium in someone without any symptoms.

 - Low sodium levels in both your blood and your urine mean your body is not taking in enough sodium.
 There may also be too much water in your body.